funinkina/portfolio/content/blog/deepseek_on_pi.md

 ---
-date : '2025-01-31T23:42:36+05:30'
-draft : false
 title : 'Running Deepseek on Raspberry Pi'
+subtitle: 'Pushing the limits of a Pi, by running an LLM' date : '2025-01-31T23:42:36+05:30' draft : false
 tags: ['LLM', 'Raspberry Pi']
 toc: true
 ---